Import to the UK and postpone import VAT

 There are five steps you need to follow to apply the postponed VAT scheme:

-- Download the import VAT statement for each month as proof for tax accounting.
+- Download the import VAT statement for each month as proof of tax accounting;

 - Reflect import in your VAT return.